Basement Underpinning for Lowering Floors

 Steps for Basement Underpinning/Lowering Floors

-Basement Masters Waterproofing implements the following steps to underpin a foundation and lower a basement floor.
+Basement Masters Waterproofing implements the following steps to underpin a residential foundation and lower a basement floor.

 - Once the first series of underpinning segments are complete, the adjacent 4′ wide segments are dug-out and filled.
 This process essentially extends the footing of the home to a lower level.

 - After excavating, we can install steel push piers underneath your foundation.
 These devices are used to support the weight of the structure and take pressure off of the foundation by anchoring into the soils deep under the surface of the ground.
 Once the weight of the building is transferred onto the piers, the foundation is lifted to the proper position.

 - After the underpinning process is complete, the concrete floor of the basement is removed, and soil is dug deeper into the basement.